 Why were my AdSense earnings deducted?

 Your AdSense earnings were deducted because Google detected invalid activity on your website.
-In Q2 2021, publishers experienced higher AdSense deductions compared to previous periods.
+In Q2 and Q3 of 2021, publishers experienced higher AdSense deductions compared to previous periods.
 This change may suggest that Google has adjusted the algorithm that calculates AdSense deductions.
-If you’re still experiencing high AdSense deductions, our guide below will walk you through the causes and how you can avoid them.
+If you are experiencing high AdSense deductions, our guide below will walk you through the causes and how you can avoid them.

 Google recently updated the way it calculates AdSense deductions.
 We’ll show you how you can avoid deductions by improving your ad placements, implementing best practices from Google, and using header bidding.